Computing all maps into a sphere: Introduction

-The problem of computing $\ind(X)$ arises, among others, in the problem of \emph{embeddability} of topological spaces, which is a classical and much studied area (see, e.g., the survey by Skopenkov \cite{skopenkov-survey}).
+The computation of $\ind(X)$ arises, among others, in the problem of \emph{embeddability} of topological spaces, which is a classical and much studied area; see, e.g., the survey by Skopenkov \cite{skopenkov-survey}.
 One of the basic questions here is, given a $k$-dimensional finite simplicial complex $K$, can it be (topologically) embedded in $\R^d$?
-The celebrated \emph{Haefliger--Weber theorem} from the 1960s asserts that, in the \emph{metastable range of dimensions}, i.e., for $k\le \frac23d-1$, embeddability is equivalent to $\ind(K_\Delta^2)\le d-1$, where $K_\Delta^2$ is a certain $\Z_2$-space constructed from $K$ (the \emph{deleted product}).
-Thus, in this range, the embedding problem is, computationally, a special case of $\Z_2$-index computation; see \cite{MatousekTancerWagner:HardnessEmbeddings-2011} for a study of algorithmic aspects of the embedding problem, where the metastable range was left as one of the main open problems.
+The famous \emph{Haefliger--Weber theorem} from the 1960s asserts that, in the \emph{metastable range of dimensions}, i.e., for $k\le \frac23d-1$, embeddability of $K$ in $\R^d$ is equivalent to $\ind(K_\Delta^2)\le d-1$, where $K_\Delta^2$, the \emph{deleted product} of $K$, is a certain $\Z_2$-space constructed from $K$ in a simple manner.
+Thus, in this range, the embedding problem is, computationally, a special case of $\Z_2$-index computation.
+A systematic study of algorithmic aspects of the embedding problem was initiated in \cite{MatousekTancerWagner:HardnessEmbeddings-2011}, and the metastable range was left as one of the main open problems there (now resolved as a consequence of \cite{aslep}).

 The $\Z_2$-index also appears as a fundamental quantity in combinatorial applications of topology.
-For example, the celebrated result of Lov\'asz on Kneser's conjecture can nowadays be re-stated as $\chi(G)\ge \ind(B(G))+2$, where $\chi(G)$ is the chromatic number of a graph $G$, and $B(G)$ is a certain simplicial complex constructed from $G$ (see, e.g., \cite{Matousek:BorsukUlam-2003}).
-We find it striking that \emph{nothing} seems to be known about the computability of such an interesting quantity as $\ind(B(G))$. \iffull Indeed, some authors (e.g., Kozlov \cite{kozl-surv}) consider a weaker, cohomologically defined index, in part because of the suspected intractability of the $\Z_2$-index. \fi
+For example, the celebrated result of Lov\'asz on Kneser's conjecture can be re-stated as $\chi(G)\ge \ind(B(G))+2$, where $\chi(G)$ is the chromatic number of a graph $G$, and $B(G)$ is a certain simplicial complex constructed from $G$ (see, e.g., \cite{Matousek:BorsukUlam-2003}).
+We find it striking that prior to \cite{aslep}, \emph{nothing} seems to have been known about the computability of such an interesting quantity as $\ind(B(G))$.

-\heading{Further work. } Besides the problem of adapting the machinery behind Theorem~\ref{t:main} to the equivariant setting, or to the setting of the extension problem, there are number of other open questions related to our work.

-\subh{Polynomiality. } At present we do not state any bounds on the running time of the algorithm.
-A critical part for the running time are subroutines for building a \emph{Postnikov system} of $Y$ and evaluating \emph{Postnikov classes}.
-For this, one can use algorithms sketched in \cite{SergRub-Postnikov,SergRub-homtypes}, but these appear to be at least exponential.
-More precisely, we believe that all of the steps in these algorithms are polynomial for \emph{fixed} dimension, with the single exception of an \emph{effective homology} reduction for the simplicial Eilenberg--MacLane space $K(\Z,1)$ (see, e.g., \cite{SergerGenova} for these notions; some of them are also discussed later in the present paper).